Most of us left school knowing more about Pythagoras than payslips - and we are still living with the consequences.

 In the meantime, today’s young people still face financial decisions daily: from in-game purchases to salary expectations, from scam messages to their first payslip.
 The need for accessible, grounded financial education has never been clearer.

-Leon’s message at the end of the conversation is simple: enjoy your money, but understand it.
+Ward’s closing message is simple: enjoy your money, but understand it.

 Make choices you can stand behind.
 And give yourself the tools to feel in control, whatever life throws your way.